-Other things I'm currently working on include Binding Theory and reference more broadly, PCC effects and Agree-derived clitic ordering in Romanian, fake indexicals and their agreement patterns in Farsi and Romanian with Zahra Mirrazi, and (reflexive) denominal verbs with Adina Camelia Bleotu (under grant PN-III-P1-1.1-PD-2019-0472 awarded to Camelia by UEFISCDI).
+Other things I'm currently working on include Binding Theory and reference more broadly, PCC effects in Romanian, fake indexicals and their agreement patterns in Farsi and Romanian with Zahra Mirrazi, and (reflexive) denominal verbs with Adina Camelia Bleotu (under grant PN-III-P1-1.1-PD-2019-0472 awarded to Camelia by UEFISCDI).

 I am also very passionate about teaching linguistics.
 So much so, in fact, that I've developed materials for various courses I taught as a main instructor at UMass.
-If you'd like to peruse the course materials I designed for Introduction to Linguistics and Introduction to Syntax, you may find them here.
-I've also developed materials to help students better understand Government & Binding.
-Feel free to e-mail me if you'd like to have a look at those, too.
+If you'd like to peruse the course materials I designed for Introduction to Linguistics and Introduction to Syntax way back in 2017, you may find them here.

 Finally, here's something my academic CV below won't tell you: I am an unquestionable expert in all things Harry Potter.